-OCOK will ensure all Providers access medical, dental, vision and behavioral healthcare services for children in substitute care referred by the SSCC through STAR Health Network Provider.
+OCOK will ensure all Providers access medical, dental, vision, hearing and behavioral healthcare services for children in substitute care referred by the SSCC through STAR Health Network Provider.

-- 1. Providers are responsible for transportation of the child/youth to all medical, dental, vision and behavioral healthcare appointments. - 2.
+- 1. Providers are responsible for transportation of the child/youth to all medical, dental, vision, hearing and behavioral healthcare appointments. - 2.
 Person consenting to medical care for a child must participate in each appointment for the child with the Healthcare Provider. - 3.
 Participation in each appointment must be in person or, if appropriate and acceptable to the Provider, by telephone. - a.
 Level of participation depends on the nature of the medical care the child is receiving, except medical consenters must attend in person any appointments when a child may be prescribed psychotropic medications. - b.
 Healthcare providers may have varying requirements for participation. - c.
 Medical Consenters must discuss with Healthcare Providers their expectations for participation. - 4.
-OCOK will require the DFPS Medical/Dental/Vision Examination Form (2403) from the Provider. - a.
-The doctor and caregiver jointly complete the form at the child's medical, dental or vision appointment. - b.
-Providers will ensure that within three (3) business days, children entering DFPS custody visit a doctor to see if they are hurt or sick and get any treatments they need (this is required by law).
-The 3-Day Medical Exam is an added medical screening and does not replace the Texas Health Steps Medical Checkup.
-Providers will ensure the Texas Health Steps Medical Checkup is completed within 30 days of placement (children must see a doctor for a complete check-up with lab work).
-Providers will follow the Texas Health Steps schedule for subsequent medical/dental/vision appointments.
-Just as the 3-Day Medical Exam does not replace the 30-day Medical Checkup, neither does the 30-day checkup replaced the 3-Day Medical Exam.
+The TDFPS Medical, Dental, Vision, Hearing, or Behavioral Health Appointment (Form 2403) must be used to document medical, dental, vision, hearing and behavioral health (CANS) appointments.
+Completion of this form is not required for allied health services such as physical therapy, occupational therapy, speech therapy, or dietary services.
+Providers will ensure this form is used. - a.
+The person taking the child/youth to the appointment completes Section I of Form 2403 on each visit with a healthcare provider.
+When possible, Section II is completed by the healthcare provider.